cljfx/cljfx/README.md

 Internal list of ideas to explore:

+- missing observable maps: Scene's getMnemonics and getAccelerators
+- `:row-factory` in tree-view/tree-table-view should be similar to cell factories
 - make exceptions more informative
 - are controlled props possible? (controls, also stage's `:showing`)
 - wrap-factory may use some memoizing and advancing